boudzela/data_model_rental_movie_shop/README.md

 We issue discount coupons from time to time.
 The customer can bring a coupon when returning the movies.
 Each coupon can be applied to only one movie, only one coupon can be applied to one movie.

 It is possible that a customer returns the movies they’ve rented in multiple visits.

-We need to be able to track the:
-Top movies
-Top customers
-Revenue per day, month and year

 # 2. Conceptual model